How 'incredible' Torreira went from Arsenal's missing link to midfield misfit | Goal.com

 “Torreira’s incredible,” added Gunners goalkeeper Bernd Leno.
 “He’s a fighter.
 He’s so important for our game, for the whole defence.”

-In a matter of months, the Uruguayan had made himself indispensable and Xhaka was loving operating alongside a player who had given him the freedom to play further up the pitch.
+In a matter of months, Torreira had made himself indispensable and Xhaka was loving operating alongside a player who had given him the freedom to play further up the pitch.

 “Lucas gives us good balance in the team between offence and defence,” said the Switzerland international.
 “He lets me play my game with the ball and go a bit more in front.